-A true craftsman hones freedom and creativity from the staid traditions of everyday life.
-Trombonist Shawn Bell exemplifies this creed.
-His omnivorous playing and writing have been called “soulful” and “captivatingly quirky.”
-While Jazz has been the driving force of Bell’s training and education, he has earned a reputation as a dynamic journeyman always ready to “play the gig” at hand.
-This commitment to making music not bound by the doctrine of a single style or genre has given Bell a unique voice as musician, composer, and educator.
+Trombonist Shawn Bell’s playing has been called “soulful” and “captivatingly quirky.”
+While Jazz has been the driving force behind Bell’s training and education, he has earned a reputation as a dynamic journeyman, always ready to play the gig at hand.
+This commitment to making music not bound by the doctrine of a single style or genre has given Bell a unique voice as a musician, composer, and educator.

-Outside the walls of academia, Shawn has spent the last ten years building a resume marked by variety.
 In 2010, he released his debut album Things Yet Unknown to critical acclaim.
 The Midwest Record Review noted, “Solid playing and writing, a great tone and a young, untamed spirit all team up to make this a delightfully auspicious debut.”
 JazzTimes’s website stated, “To find a young trombonist like Shawn with this level of command and virtuosity is amazing.”
-Additionally, Bell has played with many luminaries in the Jazz realm, including Curtis Fuller, Benny Golson, Bobby McFerrin, Bob Mintzer, and Paquito D’Rivera.

 Bell’s most recent 2020 release, Trio, featured a departure from traditional Jazz formats and song structures.
 Instead, Shawn drew on covers by R&B and Rock artists alongside original material that grooves rather than swings.
 In a review for Jazz Weekly, George Harris stated, “The Team likes to play with dynamics, giving a big one-two punch before digging into a cool groove.”
 Trio is available on all streaming and download platforms.